TFHRCFASTNDElab/CHARISMA/ground-penetrating-radar/case studies/Rebar Identification/Case_study.md

 **What limitations have been reminded of?**

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The limitation to our work lies in the F-K migration.
 It requires the dielectric to be constant for all media, which is hard to assume.
 Notably, the approximate dielectric value used in F-K migration is from the GPR configuration settings, which are defined by the user.
 This means if the actual data collector sets the value as default, the migration results can be significantly distorted or underestimated.
-We are currently working on how to automate to determine the estimated dielectric based only on the migration results.
+We are currently working on how to automate to determine the dielectric based only on the migration results.

 ## Chapter 5.
 References
 Cook, Samantha N et al. 2022.
 “Automated Ground-Penetrating-Radar Post-Processing Software in R Programming.”